sakshijaiswal2004/restaurent_project/README.md

 # restaurent_project
 It is a simple static website for online food ordering system.
-It will be implemented in future.